JuliaCN/julia_zh_cn/stdlib/argparse.rst

 does the actual parsing, issues errors when the input is invalid, and automatically generates help and usage messages.

-Users familiar with Python's argparse module will find many similarities, but some important differences as well.

 .. _argparse-overview:

 ----------